 Located even further North past Chang Mai is the smaller city of Chang Rai.
 It is a bit more challenging to get to, but tourists who are willing to make the trek are rewarded with a beautiful city to explore.
 Wat Rong Khun, or the White Temple as it’s known to most foreigners, is the biggest draw here.
 Many people opt for a day trip here, though there are plenty of other temples and attractions to make it worth stopping at for multiple nights.

 The Thai islands might be the most famous part of the country for tourists.
-They’ve been featured in movies for decades, highlighted as a backpacker, party, and more recently digital nomad haven where time no longer matters and visitors may never leave.
+They’ve been featured in movies – a great way to enjoy Thailand from home by the way! – for decades, highlighted as a backpacker, party, and more recently digital nomad haven where time no longer matters and visitors may never leave.

 Each island is different, with its own vibe and offerings.
 Some have better beaches, others have a quieter nightlife, while others are huge party hubs with large crowds and resorts.
 There are islands that can still be traveled on a budget, though that has become more difficult with their ever-increasing popularity.